-When comparing the rate of complete lesion excision of the study group where the technique was used (93.9%) to the rate of complete lesion excisions reported in the literature (74.9%) we found that the rate of complete lesion excision was higher in the study group (P = .009)

-This finding reinforces the results of the present study which presents a link between the use of the cervical traction suture technique and a higher rate of complete excisions of the lesion.
-The rate of complete lesion excisions in the study group without the use of the cervical traction suture technique (72.7%) was similar to the rate of complete lesion excisions reported in the literature (P = .857) and therefore supports the fact that the population of the patients in the study are representative.
+The rate of complete lesion excision of the study group where the technique was used (93.9%) was higher than the rate reported in the literature (74.9%; P = .009).
+This finding reinforces the link between the use of the cervical traction suture technique and a higher rate of complete excisions of the lesion.
+The rate of complete lesion excisions in the study group without the use of the cervical traction suture technique (72.7%) was similar to the rate of complete lesion excisions reported in the literature (P = .857) and therefore supports the fact that the population of patients in the study is representative.

-Because incomplete lesion excisions sometimes involve repeat excisions due to the increased risk of CIN remnants and its reoccurrence in the future, it can be assumed that if the findings of this research will be validated by further studies this technique can be put forward as a new treatment which could lead to a higher rate of complete lesion excisions, reduction of the risk of CIN recurrence in the future and reduction of the need for repeat excisions (15).
-In addition, if this finding will be supported by further studies, it should be possible to try to further optimize the technique and to consider if a new kind of suture with built in loop handles would be more comfortable and would lead to an additional improvement in the ability of the surgeon to control and more accurately perform the procedure.
+Because incomplete lesion excisions sometimes involve repeat excisions due to the increased risk of CIN remnants and recurrence, this surgical traction suture technique can be put forward as a new treatment that could lead to a higher rate of complete lesion excisions, reduction of the risk of CIN recurrence, and reduction of the need for repeat excisions.3 In addition, if this finding is supported by further studies, it should be possible to further optimize the technique and to consider if a new kind of suture with built-in loop handles would be more comfortable and would lead to an additional improvement in the ability of the surgeon to control and more accurately perform the procedure.

-The results of the present study showed a lower incidence of complications in the group where the technique was used during the performance of the excision compared to the group were the technique was not used (12.1% vs 18.2%).
-But this difference did not reach statistical significance (P = .733).
-The rate of complications in the literature (16.5%) was similar to that seen in our patients (P = .617, P = .802 respectively) (21).
+The results of the present study also showed a lower incidence of complications in the group where the technique was used during the performance of the excision compared to the group in which the technique was not used (12.1% vs 18.2%).
+However, this difference did not reach statistical significance (P = .733).
+The rate of complications in the literature (16.5%) was similar to that seen in our patients (P = .617 and P = .802, respectively).10

-Since the study was not powered to meet the stringent requirements to prove reduction of complication, it is not possible at this stage to confirm or reject the assumption that the use of the cervical traction suture technique in the performance of LEEP will lead to a reduction in complications.
-In order to arrive at a more definite conclusion additional investigations are needed such as the implementation of broader future research including a larger population of patients.
+Since the study was not powered to meet the stringent requirements to prove reduction of complications, it is not possible at this stage to confirm or reject the assumption that the use of the cervical traction suture technique in the performance of LEEP will lead to a reduction in complications.
+To arrive at a more definite conclusion, additional investigations including a larger population of patients are needed.

-Although the average age of the study patients was similar to that in the literature with respect to the average age at which most of cases of CIN occur (10) and although the distribution by grade of the lesions were similar in the study groups, there are some limitations to our study: being retrospective makes it difficult to accurately collect all the data.
-Some of the files that were collected were missing data necessary for the study which prevented including them.
+Although the average age of the study patients was similar to the literature with respect to the average age at which most of cases of CIN occur,11 and although the distribution by grade of the lesions was similar in the study groups, there are some limitations to our study; being retrospective makes it difficult to accurately collect all the data.
+Some of the files that were collected were missing data necessary for the study, which prevented including them.

-Also, the excisions in the study were performed by a number of surgeons and not by a single surgeon and it is possible that some of the surgeons were more skilled than others and thus influenced the study.
+Also, the excisions in the study were performed by a number of surgeons and not by a single surgeon, and it is possible that some of the surgeons were more skilled than others and thus influenced the study.